mattbixby123/mattbixby123/README.md

 <br>
 &nbsp; ⚡ JS APIs, GitHub OAuth

-🌱 Currently Studying: NextJS, Typescript, and Remix JS
+🌱 Currently Studying: AWS Cloud Practitioner Essentials in preparation for taking the exam.

 💼 Looking to Collaborate on: Projects of all shapes and sizes!